 Then, on March 22, 1978, the world watched in horror as Karl Wallenda fell to his death.
 As he attempted to walk across a high wire strung between the two towers of the Condado Plaza Hotel in San Juan, Puerto Rico, the 73-year-old Wallenda lost his balance, teetering on the wire for 30 heart-stopping seconds before plummeting 10 stories.

-Over the years he’d gotten married, and had several children, all of whom joined the family business, along with their respective significant others and their own children.
+Over the years, Karl had gotten married and had several children, all of whom joined the family business, along with their respective significant others and their own children.

 In the fall, Wallenda’s son-in-law, tightrope partner, and nephew were all killed.
 Wallenda’s son Mario was paralyzed from the waist down, and his niece sustained a head injury after bouncing out of the safety net.

 Despite all of the tragedies associated with his act, Wallenda soldiered on, continuing to perform with smaller groups, and even by himself as a solo act.

-Wallenda made history several times, performing a high-wire walk across the Tallulah Gorge, and breaking a world high-wire walk record by walking 1,800 feet across Kings Island.
+Wallenda made history several times, performing a high-wire walk across the Tallulah Gorge, and breaking a world high-wire record by walking 1,800 feet across Kings Island.

-A later investigation revealed that a combination of high winds, and the fact that the wire had been improperly secured was what led to Wallenda’s tragic death.
+A later investigation revealed that a combination of high winds and the fact that the wire had been improperly secured was what led to Wallenda’s tragic death.

 Though he’s long gone, Wallenda’s legacy lives on through his great-grandson Nik Wallenda.
 Nik followed in his great-grandfather’s footsteps, and continues to perform alongside his siblings, hoping to honor the legacy that Karl Wallenda spent his life building.